Embracing Uncertainty: From Toxic Productivity to Experimental Living

 The Perfectionist

-• Escapes uncertainty through constant work.
+• Escapes ambiguity through constant work.

 • Highly ambitious, but low curiosity.